 - Poor nutrition

-Below are sample settlements and verdicts in IUGR cases.
+Below are sample settlements amounts and jury compensation payouts in IUGR cases.
 These underscore one thing that is certainly true: viable claims with serious injuries lead to big settlements.
 But keep in mind we have included just plaintiffs' verdicts, not cases where the doctor prevails.
-Moreover, every cases is different.
+Moreover, every case is different.
 A result in one case cannot guarantee or even predict the result of another.
 Juries are mercurial and there are just too many factors that determine which way a case will go.
-Still, I think these are helpful in better understanding the potential value of these claims generally.
+Still, we think these are helpful in better understanding the potential settlement compensation for these claims generally.

 - November 2010, California: $21,060 Verdict: A woman received treatment at Queen of Angels Hollywood Presbyterian Medical Center during the majority of her pregnancy.
 After 6 months, she lost the fetus due to an intrauterine growth restriction and required surgery to remove the baby.
 She sued the hospital and her physicians for medical malpractice.
-Plaintiff claimed Defendants failed to detect and treat the fetus’ condition.
+Plaintiff hired a birth injury lawyer and claimed Defendants failed to detect and treat the fetus’ condition.
 The matter proceeded to trial where a Los Angeles jury rendered a $21,060 verdict.

-- April 2010, California: $3,325,000 Settlement: A 33 year-old woman presented to her obstetrician to discuss plans on having children.
-She was found to have a lack of immunity to chicken pox.
+- April 2010, California: $3,325,000 Settlement: A 33-year-old woman presented to her obstetrician to discuss plans on having children.
+She was found to have a lack of immunity to chickenpox.
 Three months after the appointment she became pregnant.
-Within her 13th week of pregnancy she was sent to a second obstetrician for treatment with anti-chickenpox immune globulin (VZIG) after she came in contact with her mother who had active shingles.
+Within her 13th week of pregnancy, she was sent to a second obstetrician for treatment with anti-chickenpox immune globulin (VZIG) after she came in contact with her mother who had active shingles.
 However, the obstetrician did not administer treatment.
-Three weeks later she broke out in chicken pox that was successfully treated with antibiotics.
+Three weeks later she broke out in chickenpox that was successfully treated with antibiotics.
 A perinatologist interpreted ultrasounds at 19 and 24 weeks as having no abnormalities.
 At 32 weeks an ultrasound showed intrauterine growth retardation and calcifications in the liver as well as chickenpox in the amniotic fluid.
 The child was delivered via C-section.
 The baby was born with severe neurological abnormalities including an absent gag reflex, severe reflux, partial aplasia of one leg and requires 24/7 oxygen therapy.
-The mother sued her physicians for medical malpractice.
-Plaintiff claimed she should have been vaccinated prior to her pregnancy and been administered the VZIG after her exposure to chickenpox.
+The mother hired an intrauterine growth restriction lawyer and sued her physicians for medical malpractice.
+Plaintiff claimed she should have been vaccinated before her pregnancy and been administered the VZIG after her exposure to chickenpox.
 Defendants denied liability, claiming all actions were within the standards of care.
-The parties agreed to settle prior to trial for $3,325,000.
+The parties agreed to a pretrial settlement amount of $3,325,000.

 - March 2008, New York: $16,000,000 Verdict: A woman sought treatment from an obstetrician at State University of New York Health Science Center.
-The pregnancy had many risk factors, such as a congenital abnormality, that divided the woman’s uterus into two cavities and a risk of intrauterine fetal growth restriction.
+The pregnancy had many risk factors, such as a congenital abnormality, that divided the woman’s uterus into two cavities and is a risk of intrauterine fetal growth restriction.
 A Cesarean section was performed at 38 weeks and interrupted the oxygen flow to the infant.
 She was born in full arrest and had to be revived in the delivery room.
-She ultimately suffered brain damage that resulted in cerebral palsy, mental retardation and a seizure disorder.
-Her mother sued the obstetrician for negligence.
+She ultimately suffered brain damage that resulted in cerebral palsy, mental retardation, developmental delays, and a seizure disorder.
+Her mother hired a birth injury lawyer and sued the obstetrician for negligence.
 Plaintiff’s expert witness testified that Defendant’s treatment during pregnancy fell below the standard of care.
-A New York judge rendered a $16,000,000 verdict for the Plaintiff.
+A New York judge rendered a $16,000,000 verdict for the plaintiff.

 - Robert Atlas